Wheat (Commodity)

 Important Considerations and Risks

 Investing in wheat is not for the faint of heart.
 The leverage inherent in futures contracts means that a small adverse price move can lead to significant losses.
 Weather patterns are unpredictable, and a forecast for rain that never arrives can cause prices to gap up or down limit, trapping traders.
 Furthermore, fundamental analysis in wheat requires a global perspective; looking only at US weather is insufficient when Russia or Australia might be having a record harvest that floods the global market.
 Another consideration is the "cost of carry" or contango.
 If you invest via ETFs like WEAT, the fund must constantly roll expiring futures contracts into new ones.
 If the future price is higher than the spot price (contango), this rolling process loses money over time, eroding the value of the ETF even if wheat prices stay flat.
-Therefore, wheat is generally better suited for short-term tactical trading rather than long-term "buy and hold" investing.
+This "roll yield" can be a significant drag on long-term performance.
+Additionally, traders must be aware of "speculative positioning."
+The CFTC's Commitment of Traders (COT) report shows whether large hedge funds are heavily "long" or "short."
+If the market is overcrowded on one side, a small piece of news can trigger a massive liquidation event as everyone rushes for the exit at once.
+Therefore, wheat is generally better suited for short-term tactical trading or as a small, diversified component of a broader commodity portfolio rather than a "buy and hold" core investment.

 Real-World Example: The 2022 Price Spike